 - Shepherd J, Kavanagh J, Picot J, et al; The effectiveness and cost-effectiveness of behavioural interventions for the prevention of sexually transmitted infections in young people aged 13-19: a systematic review and economic evaluation.
 Health Technol Assess.
 2010 Feb;14(7):1-206, iii-iv. doi: 10.3310/hta14070.

-- World Helth Organization; Global strategy for the prevention and control of sexually transmitted infections: 2006 - 2015.
-Breaking the chain of transmission,2007.
+- Global strategy for the prevention and control of sexually transmitted infections: 2006-2015; World Health Organization

 - Plumb D; Sexual Transmitted Diseases, A Historical Perspective.